Adolis García Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Padres have the third-ranked team ERA across all MLB pitching staffs (3.81).
+- The Padres' 3.78 team ERA ranks second among all MLB pitching staffs.

-- Musgrove (9-3 with a 3.25 ERA and 92 strikeouts in 91 1/3 innings pitched) aims for his 10th win when he gets the start for the Padres, his 17th of the season.

-- In his last time out on Sunday against the Detroit Tigers, the righty threw six innings, allowing three earned runs while surrendering seven hits.
+- His most recent time out was on Tuesday against the Pittsburgh Pirates, when the righty went 4 1/3 innings, surrendering seven earned runs while giving up eight hits.

-- The 30-year-old has amassed an ERA of 3.25, with 9.1 strikeouts per nine innings, in 16 games this season.
-Opponents are hitting .251 against him.
+- In 18 games this season, the 36-year-old has put up an ERA of 4.80, with 9.6 strikeouts per nine innings.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.